inducer/splash-activities/meeting-notes.md

 * Plot function values (by hand)
 * Take differences (in a table, by hand)
 * Take slopes (in a table, by hand)
+* Computers deliver "scalability" -> can do more interesting things
 * Do all of the above on a computer
 * Reconstructing a function from differences
     * Given a table of differences *and* an initial value